 Yet when they trod the carpet inside the huge, dimly circular auditorium, these fears were replaced by others.

+Not more than a moment was permitted in which to stand in what felt like a lonely, empty dark hall.
 A whine like that of an insect droned past Lanok's ear.
 At the same instant he glimpsed a pink-gold spark of fuzz streak across his field of view, close to his head.
 Suppressing his shudders, he focused upon the middle distance.
-He knew, and could partly see, that in the dark hall's centre was a dais.
-On it must stand the podium and on that a narrow chair, from which the director of a historical epic would, in normal times, conduct the holographic presentation by "playing the wires", the web of controls barely visible as a silver network radiating upwards from the chair.
+He knew, and could partly see, that in the hall's dim centre was a dais.
+On it must stand the podium and on that a narrow chair, from which the director of a historical epic would, in normal times, conduct the holographic presentation by "playing the wires", the web of controls was barely visible: a silver network radiating upwards from the chair.

-Faintly, some further whining, humming, or could it be a sort of chanting from that central direction, registered on Lanok's ears.
-Clustered where the podium ought to be, a pale blob of the pink-gold light seethed and dimly sparkled while gradually, from within that undulating glimmer, took shape the outline of a seated human form.
+Faintly, some further whine or hum, or could it be a sort of chant from that central direction, registered on Lanok's ears.
+Clustered where the podium ought to be, a pale blob of the pink-gold light seethed and dimly sparkled.

-A mellow voice issued from the uncertain shape.
-"You have come to report, Surveyor N-G," it hummed.
-The words echoed around the hall for three or four revolutions, then lingered as a dying whisper.
+A mellow voice issued forth from the object.
+"You have come to report, Surveyor N-G," it hummed in words which echoed around the hall for three or four revolutions.

-Well, at any rate this did not sound like a rebuke.
+Well, at any rate it did not sound like a rebuke.
 Lanok rummaged in his mind for the relief which logic suggested he should feel.
 Dempelath hadn't accused them of interruption.
-There had in fact been no interruption; the Weigher had been waiting for them, evidently.
+Evidently they were expected.
 Might all yet be well?

-From a sudden upward stretch of the podium lights, it appeared that the ruler of Olhoav was rising to greet them, while at the same time some of his cmem glow-particles detached themselves from the main body.
-These flakes of scrappy illumination began to orbit outward, like a host's arms stretching to greet his guests.
+From a sudden upward stretch of the podium lights, it appeared that the ruler of Olhoav was rising to greet them, while at the same time some of his cmem glow-particles detached themselves from the main body, forming flakes of scrappy illumination which began to orbit outward, like a host's arms stretching to greet his guests.

 "Yes," replied Surveyor Nuth Geven, "I have come to report on the recent tremor."